-Bruno Di Leo is Senior Vice President, Sales & Distribution for IBM Corporation, accountable for revenue, profit, and client satisfaction in Japan, Asia Pacific, Latin America, Greater China Group, and the Middle East and Africa.
-He also oversees IBM’s Enterprise client segment globally.
-In his role, Mr. Di Leo has responsibility for IBM's worldwide results, which exceeded $100 billion in 2013.
+Full biographyBruno Di Leo is Senior Vice President, Sales & Distribution for the IBM Corporation, accountable for revenue, profit, and client satisfaction in Japan, Asia Pacific, Latin America, Greater China Group, and the Middle East and Africa.
+He also oversees IBM’s Enterprise and Commercial client segments globally.
+In his role, Mr. Di Leo has responsibility for IBM's worldwide results, which exceeded $81 billion in 2015.

 In 2005 Mr. Di Leo moved to Europe to become General Manager for Global Technology Services in Southwest Europe and then General Manager, Northeast Europe.
-In the latter, he was responsible for over $16B in revenue and approximately 60,000 employees.
+In the latter, he was responsible for $16B in revenue and 60,000 employees.
 He led all of IBM's business operations, had full profit and loss ownership, and ensured risk management, compliance and business controls across IBM's business units in northern, central and eastern Europe.
 At the time, the unit included parts of the Middle East and Africa.
 Mr. Di Leo began to architect and lay the foundation for IBM’s Growth Markets Unit by splitting off the emerging markets from the European market.

 In 2008, Mr. Di Leo became General Manager of the new Growth Markets Unit based in Shanghai.
 His mission was to drive business expansion in high growth economies across Asia Pacific, Latin America, Central and Eastern Europe, and the Middle East and Africa.
 All told, the unit encompassed in excess of $20B in revenue and 220,000 employees in 140 countries.
 During his tenure the business delivered significant revenue and margin growth, gained share, outpaced the market, and increased at least one point per year as a share of total IBM revenue.